-CMS must approve our websites and call center scripts for us to be able to generate Medicare plan leads and sell Medicare plans to those leads as a health insurance agent.
-Moreover, we and our subsidiary PlanPrescriber use Medicare plan cost and benefit data collected and made publicly available by CMS.
-In the event that CMS disapproves, or delays approval, of our websites or call center scripts, or does not timely release Medicare plan cost and benefit data for the following year's Medicare plans prior to the annual enrollment period, we could lose a significant source of Medicare plan leads and our ability to sell Medicare plans would be adversely impacted, each of which would harm our business, operating results and financial condition.
+CMS must approve our websites and call center scripts for us to be able to generate Medicare plan demand and sell Medicare plans to Medicareeligible individuals as a health insurance agent.
+Moreover, we use Medicare plan cost and benefit data collected and made publicly available by CMS.
+In the event that CMS disapproves, or delays approval, of our websites or call center scripts, or does not timely release Medicare plan cost and benefit data for the following year's Medicare plans prior to the annual enrollment period, we could lose a significant source of Medicare plan demand and our ability to sell Medicare plans would be adversely impacted, each of which would harm our business, operating results and financial condition.